How to Become a Notary in Indiana

 How do I change my name on my notary commission in Indiana?

-- A rider or other record issued by the notary public’s surety reflecting the change of name.
+- Obtain a rider or other record issued by the notary public’s surety reflecting the change of name.

-- An example of the notary’s new, official signature.
+- Acquire an example of the notary’s new, official signature.

 Revised: